ouya/docs/cordova.md

 ![image_1.png](cordova/image_2.png)

-1) The initial `Cordova` project was created with the command-line from the `Cordova` folder.
+1) The initial `InAppPurchases` project was created with the command-line from the `Cordova` folder.

 ```
 cordova create InAppPurchases tv.ouya.examples.cordova.inapppurchases InAppPurchases